Integrated Rainwater Management Plan

 In cities and towns, rainwater that doesn’t absorb into the ground flows into storm drains which empty into local waterways.
+How we manage rainwater directly affects the health of our rivers and oceans.
+This project strives to manage rainwater in a way that protects the aquatic environment, and mitigate the impact of drought and flooding.
+By managing rainwater effectively, we can replenish soil moisture, and reduce the amount of runoff.

-How we manage rainwater directly affects the health of our rivers and oceans, as well as our watersheds.
-The City of Courtenay is developing a community-wide management plan that will guide how we manage rainwater now and into the future.
+The Integrated Rainwater Management Plan is a community-wide plan that will guide how we manage rainwater now and into the future.
 The plan will guide how we manage our underground infrastructure such as stormwater pipes and catch basins, as well as our natural assets such as wetlands and rivers.

-What is an Integrated Rainwater Management Plan
+What is an Integrated Rainwater Management Plan?

-To kick off the consultation process for the Integrated Rainwater Management Plan the City of Courtenay held a stakeholder workshop on June 4th, 2019.
-This workshop gathered representatives from K’ómoks First Nation, local government, the development community, local environmental and stewardship groups, and local engineering and environmental consultants, to start the conversation about rainwater management.
-Specifically the discussion focused on highlighting issues and opportunities that could be addressed through the integrated rainwater management planning process, developing an understanding of what data and monitoring work related to rainwater management is already underway in the community, and identifying where more information is needed.
+The City of Courtenay started the consultation process for the Integrated Rainwater Management Plan through a workshop in June 2019 which gathered representatives from K’ómoks First Nation, local government, the development community, local environmental and stewardship groups, and local engineering and environmental consultants, to start the conversation about rainwater management.
+The discussion focused on highlighting issues and opportunities that could be addressed through the integrated rainwater management planning process, developing an understanding of what data and monitoring work related to rainwater management is already underway in the community, and identifying where more information is needed.